 - Consists of one troy ounce of .999 fine silver.

 - Face value of $1 (USD) is fully backed by the US government.

-- “W” mint mark identifies the West Point Mint as the production facility.
+- “W” mint mark identifies the West Point Mint as the origin facility.

-Please direct any questions to a Silver.com associate at 888-989-7223, or connect with us online using our live chat or email features.
+Please direct any questions you might have about these coins to a Silver.com associate.
+Our team members are available on the phone at 888-989-7223, online using our live web chat service, and via our email address.